Seidel School Strategic Plan

 Mission and Goals

-The goals of the Seidel School of Education and Professional Studies are:
+The goals of the Seidel School of Education are:

 - To provide to our diverse, capable students the opportunities and experiences necessary to become ethical, resourceful professionals in education and human services by offering high quality, innovative professional programs which are characterized by active learning and which meet or exceed national standards for excellence.